sagemath/trac_to_gh/Issue 8231.md

 # Issue 8231: Place cursor in new input cell in notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8231

 Original creator: schymans